 What started as a blogging platform, has since developed into a powerful content management system, today powering around 30 percent of websites on the Internet.
 Whether you are a large organization, a small business, or an individual creator – you’re probably using WordPress.

 WordPress is great for many reasons: it’s free, it’s easy-to-use and search engines like it.
 But what makes the platform exceptional is flexibility.
 E-shops, portfolios, travel blogs, news sites, even mobile applications – you can build pretty much any site (and turn it into an app) from anywhere in the world.

-The biggest perk of being a digital nomad is that you no longer have to be tied to some specific location.
+The biggest perk of having a digital nomad job is that you no longer have to be tied to some specific location.
 Instead, you are free to roam, provided that you have your laptop, smartphone and your WordPress logins with you.
 However, being location independent also means that you will be taking your sensitive data with you and you will be using public WiFi a lot.
 For this reason, a VPN is a must-have tool for any digital nomad.

 Why Do You Need a Personal VPN?